 The loan closet is available to seniors for medical equipment such as walkers, wheelchairs, canes, etc. This helps to avoid having to purchase these items when needed only for a short period of time.

-An adult day care service located within the Cheboygan Center.
-Income-based fee structure offers a friendly, safe setting which provides a variety of health, social and support services.
+An adult day care service located within the Cheboygan Center, Sand Castles offers a friendly, safe setting which provides a variety of health, social and support services.
 Pick-up and drop-off services are available.
+Sand Castles services are offered on an affordable sliding fee scale.
+Call 231-627-7234 for information and availability.

-A monthly newsletter is provided through the Senior Living section of the Cheboygan Daily Tribune.
-Consisting of a variety of informative articles such as health issues and schedules, legal information, nutritional issues, recipes, puzzles, schedule of events at each senior center, and the planned monthly menus for each center.
+Our monthly newsletter is available for mailing to your home for a small fee (to cover postage) by calling 231-627-7234.
+It is also available at no charge and may be picked up at either the Wolverine or Cheboygan location, as well as at the places of business of the advertisers.
+“The Oasis” consists of a variety of informative articles such as health issues and schedules, nutritional issues, recipes, puzzles, schedule of events at each senior center, a monthly column from our Executive Director and the planned monthly menus for each center.